 - Dialectical Behavior Therapy Group

 Please click here to see detailed descriptions of our groups and times offered (pdf).
 If you are interested in joining a group or learning more about the group please contact us noting the group you are interested in: group therapy interest

 What is group counseling?

-- Typically, a group consists of 5 to 10 people who meet face to face with one or more group counselors to discuss a common concern.
+- Typically, a group consists of 5 to 8 people who meet face to face with 1 or 2 group counselors to discuss their concerns.

 - Group sessions are confidential: what is discussed in group may not be disclosed or discussed outside the group.

-- Many groups last 8-10 weeks while others continue from one term to the next.
+- Many groups last 8-10 weeks while others continue from one quarter to the next.